“Where do wars and fights come from among you? Do they not come from your desires for pleasure that war in your members?”

 The word “where” indicates the source of wars among Christians.

-The word “wars” literally means armed conflict but figuratively it means strife, conflict, quarrel.
-We get the English Word “polemic” from this Greek word.
+The word “wars” literally means armed conflict, but figuratively it means strife, conflict, quarrel.
+We get the English word “polemic” from this Greek word.
 Some Christians levy war against other Christians in a prolonged and strategic way.
 Sometimes this involves a series of attacks.
-This is course of conflict as a way of life.
-They love to make open war and engage in protracted conflict with each other; they love this life.
+This is a course of conflict as a way of life.
+They love to make open war and engage in a protracted conflict with each other; they love this life.

 and fights come from

 The word “fights” means strife, combat, battle.
 This is someone who takes up arms in a specific battle.
 Figuratively, the word “fights” alludes to persons at variance, disputants, contention.
 This is the tactical aspect of war.
 Christians sometimes enter into open quarreling and violent wrangling.
 Their weapon is the tongue.
 They use it intensively in a bitter way; they clash in a fierce way.

 “Wars” and “fights” on occasion take place between Christians.
 They engage in flat out verbal brawls in church.
 People take sides with one group or another.
 Some churches enter into real donnybrooks.